john0234/pipeline_processor/project3_john0234_faul7249/README.txt

 testcase4: This is a test case that deals with the beq hazard and flushing.
 It will load in four values.
 It will then check to see if registers 1 and 2 are equal (o and 10) since they are not it will increment registers 2 by one and increment register 4 by itself and then continue to loop until registers 1 equals 10 and then halt.

-testcase5: This is a test case that will again deal with the beq/flushing hazards.
-It will load in 3 values, 1, 100, and 0.
-It will then check to see if registers 2 and 3 are equal (100 and 0) If it is not it will increment registers 3.
-This loop will continue and should run 100 times until registers 3 equals 100 and then it should halt.
+testcase5: This is a test case that deals with data forwarding.
+It will load in five values.
+It will then add registers together and then store the registers that we added into memory.
+The results of the test case are: reg6 = 5 + 6, reg7 = 11 + 4, reg6 = 11 + 11, reg7 = 15 + 15,

 testcase6: This is a test case again deals with the beq/flusing hazard.
 It will load in three values and then check to see if registers 2 is equal to register 0.
 It will then decement the value of registers 2.
 This will continue, and run 50 times until register 2 euqals 0.

 testcase7: This is a test case that was given to us by Dr. Myre.
-It has a load word that takes ina value from a .fill and then halts.
+It has a load word that takes in a value from a .fill and then halts.